-Gross margin percentage for professional services and other revenues was 43%, 41% and 43% for 2020, 2019 and 2018, respectively.
+Gross margin percentage for professional services and other revenues was 41%, 43% and 41% for 2021, 2020 and 2019, respectively.
 Hardware and other revenues typically have lower margins than our professional services revenues and as such we anticipate variances in gross margin from period to period as a result of the sales mix.
+The margin in 2021 compared 2020 was negatively impacted by a decreased proportion of professional services revenues compared to hardware and other revenues.

 The margin in 2020 compared to 2019 was positively impacted by an increased proportion of professional services revenues compared to hardware and other revenues.

-The margin in 2019 as compared to 2018 was negatively impacted by an increased proportion of hardware revenues and hardware installation revenues compared to professional services revenues.

-Operating expenses, consisting of sales and marketing, research and development and general and administrative expenses, were \$128.5 million, \$114.8 million and \$100.3 million for 2020, 2019 and 2018, respectively.
+Operating expenses, consisting of sales and marketing, research and development and general and administrative expenses, were \$129.2 million, \$128.5 million and \$114.8 million for 2021, 2020 and 2019, respectively.
+Operating expenses were higher primarily because of headcount-related costs from the 2021 Acquisitions, which contributed an incremental \$4.4 million partially offset by lower travel expenses, as a result of the Pandemic, which reduced expenses by approximately \$3.9 million.

 Operating expenses in 2020 were higher primarily because of headcount-related costs from the 2020 Acquisitions, which added approximately \$10.5 million to the 2020 operating expenses.

-Operating expenses in 2019 were higher primarily because of headcount-related costs from the 2019 Acquisitions, which added approximately \$5.9 million to the 2019 operating expenses.
-The principal contributor to the balance of the increase in operating expenses in 2019 compared to 2018 was the inclusion of a full period of headcount-related costs from the 2018 Acquisitions.

-Net income was \$37.0 million, \$31.3 million and \$26.9 million in 2020, 2019 and 2018, respectively.
-The 2020 Acquisitions contributed \$6.4 million in 2020 to net income (excluding any interest costs on financing the acquisitions).
+Net income was \$52.1 million, \$37.0 million and \$31.3 million in 2021, 2020 and 2019, respectively.
+Net income in 2021 compared to 2020 was positively impacted by the 2020 Acquisitions, which contributed an incremental \$12.7 million to net income (excluding any interest costs on financing the acquisitions).